samheckle/code-toolkit-fa-25/week_05.md

 ### Review

-1. Create a new sketch titled "In-class 4b"
+1. Create a new sketch titled "In-class 4a"
+2. Hard-code 10 columns using 10 lines of `rect()`
-2. Create 20 columns that turn red only when you hover over the column using if-statements.
+3. Add `if()` statements to control the fill of each `rect()` on hover.
+They should turn red only when you hover over a single column.
     * The columns should not have a fill until they are hovered.
 They can either have noFill() or a fill('white') until they are hovered over.
-3. Skip over column #7 (it should not fill the 7th column).
+4. Skip over column #7 (it should not fill the 7th column).

 ### Identifying Patterns